 His keen interest in CSR in sport has enabled John to advise over 100 professional sports clubs on the establishment of community sports and education charities (regulatory companies affiliated to, and supported by, professional clubs), including over two thirds of the clubs in the Premier League and Football League.
-John also serves on the boards of the official charities affiliated to Chelsea FC, Queens Park Rangers FC and British Airways’ sports charity, The Concorde Club.
+John also serves on the boards of the official charities affiliated to Chelsea FC and Queens Park Rangers FC.

 At the last count, John has visited 61 of the 92 grounds in the football league.
 His favourite ground, other than St. James’ Park, of course, is Fulham’s Craven Cottage, as it has, he says, ‘a lot of character and is pretty unique.’
 He still plays (very) amateur football and is a keen cyclist.